 The provision of electric vehicle on-street charging infrastructure for Surrey residents

-- Surrey County Council recognises the significant benefits of electric vehicles, particularly in relation to air quality and public health, and that usage of electric vehicles by residents and demand for charging infrastructure are increasing.
+Surrey County Council recognises the significant benefits that electric vehicles can offer over petrol and diesel vehicles, particularly in relation to air quality and public health.

-- Should the council own and run public charge points or should the network be run by another organisation?
+- Should the council own and operate public charging points or should the network be run by another organisation?

-- How will they be funded and maintained?
+- How can such charging points be funded and maintained?

 - Should parking spaces be reserved for electric vehicles?

 - What restrictions might the capacity of the local electricity network have on certain locations?

 As part of this work the council is undertaking an electric vehicle charging point rollout to install a number of on-street charging points in different locations in the west of the county.